 - When mild-mannered accountant Leopold Blum agreed to take on a new client, he never anticipated that it would lead to masterminding one of the greatest Ponzi schemes of all time—much less marrying a gorgeous Swedish actress and fleeing to Brazil.

-The synopsis picks up where your hook line leaves off.
+The book synopsis picks up where your hook line leaves off.
 In 300 words or less—a single paragraph—you now explain the who, why, and how of your book.

 Who is your main character?
 What tantalizing situation do they find themselves in?
 What is at stake?

 Describe the arc of the story as vividly as you can, but leave out secondary/tangential characters, side plots, and the ultimate conclusion—leave your reader aching to find out what happens so they have to request the full manuscript to get to the conclusion!

 The best way to write a synopsis is to sit down and completely summarize your book, then start crossing stuff out.
 Whittle it down to 200-300 words, then get friends and colleagues to read your description.
 Find out what confuses them and what engages them, then revise accordingly.